-Applications submitted before the priority deadline receive first consideration.
-Graduate assistantships, fellowships and scholarships usually are awarded for fall, so application materials should be submitted by Feb.
-1 to be considered.
+Graduate assistantships, fellowships and scholarships usually are awarded for fall semesters, so applications should be submitted by February 1 to be considered for funding.

 Graduate Record Examination (GRE)

 In accord with the New York State Education Transformation Act of 2015, applicants to graduate-level teacher preparation programs must meet rigorous admission selection criteria.
 In addition, the Association for Advancing Quality in Educator Preparation (AAQEP) requires educator preparation programs to set high academic standards for candidates.
 To meet these standards, all applicants to any graduate program leading to New York state certification in classroom teaching must submit their Graduate Record Examination (GRE) scores with their application materials.
 This includes all Teacher Education (Master of Art in Teaching and Master of Science in Education) programs.

 Note that the GRE is not required for the CAS in Educational Leadership program.